Although statistics shows that over 2 million employees across the U.S. pursue workers’ compensation claims…

 No, doctors are not always right.
 Everyone can make a mistake, including your primary treating physician.
 The problem is: if a doctor’s medical report does not reflect the extent of your injuries or fails to prescribe adequate or necessary medical tests or treatment that you have to undergo after your workplace injury, it can severely hurt your workers’ compensation case.

-This week, our Los Angeles workers’ compensation attorney at the Koszdin, Fields, Sherry & Katz law firm received the following question: “I do not agree with a medical report written by my doctor and it could negatively impact my workers’ compensation claim.
+This week, our Los Angeles workers’ compensation attorney at the Koszdin, Fields & Sherry law firm received the following question: “I do not agree with a medical report written by my doctor and it could negatively impact my workers’ compensation claim.
 What are my options to challenge the report?”

 If you have made at least a couple of trips to doctors’ appointments in your life, you probably know that different doctors have different opinions.
 That means some physicians get it terribly wrong when it comes to determining the cause of your injury, prescribing the medical treatment to ensure your recovery, or even giving you advice on what type of work it would be safe for you to do while recovering.